-Crispin joined the GCB as its first Wicketz Development Officer in October 2016.
+Sam joined the GCB as its Wicketz Development Officer in August 2019.

 Funded by the Lord’s Taverners, his role is to use cricket as a tool to empower communities in inner-city Bristol.

-Crispin brings a wealth of experience from a diverse background that includes acting, teaching, events management and business as well as cricket coaching.
+Sam brings a wealth of experience from a diverse background that includes leisure management, personal training and fitness instructing, as well as cricket coaching.

 A keen sportsman, Sam grew up in Malawi a climate suited for a number of sports and outdoor activities.
 After spending several seasons at Winterbourne Cricket Club, Sam now plays competitive squash for Thornbury.